 Best trailing plant for foliage

-Ivy is a classic plant known for its lush and variegated foliage.
+Ivy is a classic British plant known for its lush and variegated foliage.
 It's easy to care for and can tolerate both sun and shade.
+Ivy only needs moderate watering, so it is a hassle-free solution for your hanging basket.

-This Hedera Ivy Mix is suitable for both indoor and outdoor use and includes five gold and five white English Ivy plants in 9cm pots.
-Ivy can be grown as a trailing plant and provides evergreen foliage for year-round interest.
+This Hedera Ivy Mix is suitable for both indoor and outdoor use and includes five gold and five white English ivy plants supplied in 9cm pots.
+Ivy can easily be grown as a trailing plant and provides evergreen foliage for year-round interest.

 Pros